 Insertion of objects like buttplugs

-The insertion of other objects is acceptable presuming that it is clear that they couldn't get stuck.
+other objects is acceptable presuming that it is clear that they couldn't get stuck.
 Hence the use of buttplugs is acceptable.
-Hence a clip of a mobile phone vanishing up an anus would not be acceptable, despite being a spoof, on the
+Hence a clip of a mobile phone vanishing up an anus would not be acceptable, despite being a spoof, on the basis that people

 Head-scissoring is acceptable, presuming that it is gentle.
 However, if it is seen to be pushing on the carotid restricting blood flow then it is not acceptable.
 Hence, choking sounds or reddening of face as a result are not acceptable.
 As soon as any